andrew/ultimate-awesome/README.md

 - [events](https://github.com/learn-anything/events) - Awesome events.
 - [awesome-optics](https://github.com/Ly0n/awesome-optics) - A collection of online resources related to optics.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.
-- [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome-hri-papers-for-industry](https://github.com/mjyc/awesome-hri-papers-for-industry) - HRI Papers for Industry.
 - [awesome-finetuning](https://github.com/mmarius/awesome-finetuning) - A curated list of resources on fine-tuning language models.
 - [awesome-smart-contract-development](https://github.com/naszam/awesome-smart-contract-development) - :dark_sunglasses: A curated list of awesome resources for ethereum smart contract development.